Quick Summary

 Key requirements for companies seeking a primary listing on Nasdaq Stockholm:

 • Market value.
-Total market value of at least €1 million (approximately US$1.11 million).
+Total market value of at least €1 million (approximately US$1.17 million).
 This requirement only applies prior to the admission to trading on Nasdaq Stockholm.

 • Management and control systems.
-The board of directors of the issuer must be composed in such a way that it possesses the competence required to manage a listed issuer and has the ability to comply with the obligations of the issuer.
-Thus, it is important that the directors have an adequate degree of experience and knowledge regarding the special requirements for listed issuers.
-Members of the board and the management should furthermore know the issuer and its business and be familiar with the way the issuer has structured its internal reporting lines, the management pertaining to financial reporting, its investor relation management and its procedures for disclosing ad hoc and regular information to the stock market.
+The board of directors of the issuer shall be composed in such a way that it possesses the competence required to manage a listed issuer and has the ability to comply with the obligations of the issuer.
+It is therefore important that the directors have an adequate degree of experience and knowledge regarding the special requirements applicable to listed issuers, and that they understand the demands and expectations to which listed issuers are subject.
+Members of the board of directors and the management team should know the issuer and its business and be familiar with the way the issuer has structured its internal reporting lines, the management pertaining to financial reporting, its investor relations management, and its procedures for disclosing inside information and regular financial information to the stock market.

 • Listing prospectus.
-In accordance with (EU) Prospectus Regulation, prior to the listing taking place, an issuer must prepare and publish a prospectus which must be scrutinized and approved by the relevant national competent authority.
+In accordance with the (EU) Prospectus Regulation, and in order to complete the listing process, an applicant issuer must prepare and publish a prospectus which must be scrutinized and approved by the relevant national competent authority, the SFSA if the issuer is domiciled in Sweden.
 The board of directors is responsible for the prospectus and its content.

 • Nasdaq approval.
 Prior to being listed on Nasdaq Stockholm, the issuer must receive a confirmation from Nasdaq Stockholm's Listing Committee that it meets the requirements for a company listed on Nasdaq Stockholm.
 The listing application includes, inter alia, a draft prospectus, due diligence reports and an assessment from the Listing Auditor (appointed by the company).